AmineTraibi/ChallengeWeb/README.md

 ### Database configuration

-Create a MySQL database with the name webchallenge add the credentials to /resources/application.properties.
+Create a MySQL database with the name webchallenge (or import webchallenge file sql which contains the shops) add the credentials to /resources/application.properties.
 The default ones are :

 ```